In May of 2026, I spent a week diving in Eilat, Israel with a total of six dives across four sites.

 Yatush is the Hebrew word for mosquito, which should tell you something about the size of this boat.

-The Yatush is another shore dive, requiring a short swim from village beach.
+The Yatush is another shore dive, requiring a short swim from Village Beach.

 The Yatush is a former U.S. patrol cruiser that served in Vietnam.